pr0PM/c2py/README.md

 </br>
 <h6>C</6> programming language at beginner level would be solved here as specified in the "gOAl.png" included in the repository files.
 </br>
-The goal is to finish it within a month from the initial commit.
+The goal is to finish it as soon as possible.